RichardCrawshaw/Crowswood.CsvConverter/README.md

 }
 ```

-The `Foo` in all lines of the data is the name of the class that will be
+The "Foo" in all lines of the data is the name of the class that will be
 created.
 The property names in the Properties line are the names of the
-properties of Foo.
+properties of `Foo`.
 These can be redefined: see the **Options** and
 **Attributes** sections below.

 ### Comments